-*Quick Tip – Grab the New York City Pass – It will provide you savings on most of the activities listed below!
+*Quick Tip – Grab the New York City Pass – It will provide you with savings on most of the activities listed below!

-1. The Ride NYC-
+1. The Ride NYC

 We have been on our fair share of bus tours throughout the years.
 HOWEVER… This is NOT your typical bus tour!
 In fact, it’s rather the opposite.
 I will adamantly proclaim that this is THE BEST BUS TOUR EVER!!!

-I’m talking dancing, singing, laughter, and tears of joy.
+I’m talking about dancing, singing, laughter, and tears of joy.
 This is one tour you absolutely CANNOT miss!
 It was not only the best tour we took in New York… and the BEST BUS TOUR we have EVER taken!!!

-2. Central Park-
+2. Central Park

-Inside you can find a zoo, a conservatory garden, a castle, boathouse and of course playgrounds and plenty of room for the kids to run wild.
-It’s also the perfect place to escape the chaos of people, honking taxi’s and cars that cover the city day and night.
+Inside you can find a zoo, a conservatory garden, a castle, and a boathouse.
+There are amazing playgrounds and plenty of room for the kids to run wild.
+It’s also the perfect place to escape the chaos of people, honking taxis, and cars that cover the city day and night.

 As wonderful as this park is I think it would be best visited by families during the day.
 It is completely enormous and was meant for people to literally get lost in it.
 So… it may not be the best place to be after dark.
 Find more info on Central Park here.

-3. 9/11 Memorial & Museum-
+3. 9/11 Memorial & Museum

 The kids could feel the mood and they grew somber.
 As expected the questions came pouring out.
 Thankfully the 9/11 museum was right there.
 What better way to give the kids the answers they needed than by visiting the exhibits?